 - Placing a letter of warning or reprimand to the member, with a copy placed in the member’s personal file

 - Directing the member to attend an ethics class or other training appropriate to the violation

 - Expelling the member from membership and/or MLS access

 Keep in mind: the Chicago Association of REALTORS® has legal limits on its authority.
 We cannot conduct a hearing to determine violations of law, nor can we enforce contracts or award monetary damages to a party in a case.
 These powers are reserved to the courts and/or state licensing authority.
 We also do not have the power to revoke an individual’s real estate license, which falls under the authority of the Illinois Department of Financial and Professional Regulation (IDFPR).

-Those licensees that are not REALTORS® are bound solely by the License Act of the IDFPR.
+The local association only adminsters and enforces the REALTOR® Code of Ethics and its 17 Articles.
 REALTOR® Associations like CAR determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
 REALTORS® are also bound by the Illinois Real Estate License Act which is governed by IDFPR.
 Only IDFPR or the courts can make a determination on whether a law or real estate regulation was broken.
 To file a complaint with the State Licensing Authority, IDFPR, click here.

 Boards of REALTORS® can only discipline REALTORS® for violating the Code of Ethics.

 - Typical forms of discipline include attendance at courses and seminars designed to increase REALTORS® understanding of the ethics duties or other responsibilities of real estate professionals.

 - REALTORS® may also be reprimanded, fined, or their membership suspended or terminated for serious or repeated violations.